ESPLOST – Education Special Purpose Local Option Sales Tax

 Future/Current projects we hope to complete include:

-Upgrades to lighting at the football and baseball fields
+Upgrades to lighting at the baseball fields

 Continue to enhance security in all buildings